aciklab/gtranotify/README.md

 # gtranotify
-Translate and Notify selected text with Google Translate.
+Translate and Notify selected text with http://mymemory.translated.net/.
 Many thanks to "KarBoraN" for translation app idea.

 ## Prerequisites